 Here are some of the more common mortgage solutions for investment properties in Ontario:

 Assigning a conventional mortgage to your investment property is common.
 Based on your down payment, the income from the investment property should cover the Principal and Interest payments and provide a contingency fund.

 Establishing a home equity line of credit on your principle home to pay for the investment property in Ontario is also a viable option for some.
 This is a also a safe strategy if you are investment for a short term.

-6ix Mortgage Group offers a unique product for seasoned investors.
+Mortgage Architects offers a unique product for seasoned investors.
 Your contractual payments are interest only, therefore you end up cash flow positive on your property.
 This is also a good option for short term flips.